ken-rubin/TGv1000/README.md

 Prerequisites:

-Of course, the projects depends on Node and NPM both being installed in a global capacity and the standard, expected rights and privledges for the user running the server...additional requirements are less trivial and detailed as such.
+Of course, the project depends on Node and NPM both being installed in a global capacity and the standard, expected rights and privledges for the user running the client and server.
+(The computer must be plugged in, a keyboard is helpful, a monitor and perhaps a mouse.... :-)

-The project depends on the "node-dev" npm package to handle automatic server restarts and the "node-inspector" npm package for server debugging.
+The project also depends on the "node-dev" npm package to handle automatic server restarts and the "node-inspector" npm package for server debugging.
 Please install these resources globally for full integration.